kendoctor/subjects/php_basics/what-is-php.md

 ## Conclusions

-Learn how to imagine from the real word to the virtual world of programming.
+Imagine from the real world to the virtual world when we learn programming.

-Comparing and relating with concepts between these two worlds will help you more easily to understand the cores of programming ideas.
+Comparing and relating with the concepts between these two worlds will help you more easy and more quick to understand the core ideas of programming.

+1. varaibles, streams and files.
+2. functions, arguments and returns
+3. listen-speak and read-write io(input-output) operations
+4. decisions and repeating

 ## Exercises

+1. Improve you typing codes and master at least one coding editor or IDE.
+2. Understand and try to use the functions we memtioned in this chapter.
+3. Try to define custom functions by yourself.
+4. Try to write your own decisions and repeatings.